Business Models

 The Business Model Components Map (BMCM) has been designed as a map that displays the most relevant components of a business model in an orderly manner.
 All components are grouped in four areas:

-1. Value Generation: the (market) value of a company is generated by the investors’ Expectations, its ability to have Earning Capacity (now or in the future), by its Free Cash Flow, by accumulating Asset Values, by building a Customer Base and by the Defendability (Moat) of the business model.
+Value Generation: the (market) value of a company is generated by the investors’ Expectations, its ability to have Earning Capacity (now or in the future), by its Free Cash Flow, by accumulating Asset Values, by building a Customer Base and by the Defendability (Moat) of the business model.
 Successful companies built Assets over time.
 This is achieved through the results of work and through Revenue that after subtracting costs yield Operating Income, Profits and Cash Flow while contributing to the Liquidity of the company.

-2. Value Proposition: the Products of a company have only value if they provide Benefit to the customers and the latter eventually want to exchange money (or data) to get the products.
+Value Proposition: the Products of a company have only value if they provide Benefit for a defined Pricing to the customers and the latter eventually want to exchange money (or data) to get the products.
 For that reason the Customer Relationship is key and companies not only have to attract customers but also retain them.
 As a consequence, companies need to look closely at which Customers segment they are approaching in which Market and for what Price they want to sell the products over which Channel.
 Marketing and Branding are necessary to attract and retain customers.

-1. Value Contribution: companies are not stand-alone entities.
+- Value Contribution: companies are not stand-alone entities.
 They generally require Supplies and Services from third parties.
 Sometimes companies build Partnerships with other companies or enter into joint ventures.
 Partners, servicers and suppliers all directly contribute to the value origination or value proposition.
 The Competitors, in contrast, indirectly contribute by adding to a market environment in which customers can choose or by offering alternative products that constantly force the company to innovate or improve.

 Each of these areas contain four components.
 Only Value Origination contains seven components.
 Each component itself has many elements that often need to be considered in the components.
 The components help to break down the business model into 19 parts.
 They are all connected, but can otherwise be analysed or viewed separately in order to reduce complexity.